mojomojo1/bootkon/docs/labs/5_dataplex.md

 ### Security - GCS / BQ

-With Dataplex you can apply data access permissions using IAM groups across multiple buckets and BQ datasets by granting permissions at a lake or zone-level.
+With Dataplex you can apply data access permissions using IAM groups across multiple buckets and BQ datasets by granting permissions at
+*IMAGE*
+ a lake or zone-level.
 Dataplex will do the heavy lifting of propagating desired policies and updating access policies of the buckets/datasets  that are part of that lake or data zone.
 Dataplex will also apply those permissions to any new buckets/datasets that get created under that data zone.
 This takes away the need to manually manage individual bucket permissions and also provides a way to automatically apply permissions to any new data added to your lakes.

 Note that the permissions are applied in “Additive” fashion.
 I.e. Dataplex does not replace the existing permissions when pushing down permissions.
 Dataplex also provides “exclusive” permission push down as an opt-in feature.
 Discovery [semi structured and structured data].